 If you have great friends on Facebook and people that support your blog or business be sure to have their email addresses and or phone numbers.

-Connect with others who you work with on Facebook – many bloggers and small businesses help each other on the platform and off.
-I recommend this as many people are being Facebook Twitter Instagram banned!
+Connect with others who you work with on Facebook – many bloggers and small businesses help each other on the platform and off as well as in hidden comments.
+I recommend this as many people are being banned on Facebook.